Comment and view an alcohol or entertainment licence application

 - your explanation of the likely effect that the grant or variation of the licence would have on at least one of the 4 licensing objectives

-- any supporting evidence you have, such as a diary of incidents
+- any supporting evidence you have (for example, a diary of incidents)

-- your suggestions how you’d like the situation to be resolved
+- your suggestions of how you’d like the situation to be resolved

 We will not usually disclose your other personal contact details or specific address to the applicant (such as house name or number) unless it is absolutely necessary.
 For example, we may disclose your exact address if it is directly relevant to the grounds for your objection such as a shared party wall.